SynergyES-Test/twilio-flex-terraform/README.md

 ## Setup

 0. Install Terraform and create a Twilio Flex account.
-1. Navigate to the terraform directory: `cd terraform/environments/dev`
+1. Navigate to the terraform directory: `cd terraform/environments/test`
 2. Initialize the terraform configuration: `terraform init`
-3. *NOTE REQ: Import existing resources: when you create a Flex account, certain resources are automatically created for you.
-These are immutable and therefore need to be imported into your terraform state manually.*

-    - Start by importing your Taskrouter workspace, with the command:
-    `terraform import module.routing.twilio_taskrouter_workspaces_v1.flex <WORKSPACE_SID>`.

-        You can find the workspace SID in the console, under *Taskrouter > Workspaces > Flex Task Assignment*.

-    - Import the voice task channel:
-    `terraform import module.routing.twilio_taskrouter_workspaces_task_channels_v1.voice <WORKSPACE_SID>/<TASK_CHANNEL_SID>`.

-        The voice task channel sid can be located in the console, under *Taskrouter > Workspaces > Flex Task Assignment > Task Channels > Voice*.

-4. Create the execution plan: `terraform plan --out flex.plan`.
+3. Create the execution plan: `terraform plan --out flex.plan`.
-5. Apply the configuration, creating the resources: `terraform apply flex.plan`.
+4. Apply the configuration, creating the resources: `terraform apply flex.plan`.
 Terraform will prompt for the following variables:
     - `TWILIO_ACCOUNT_SID` - Account SID to use for deployment
     - `TWILIO_API_KEY` - API key to use for deployment
     - `TWILIO_API_SECRET` - API secret to use for deployment

     You can also set these as environment variables - when doing so, remember to prefix the variables names with `TF_VAR_`.
-E.g. `TF_VAR_FLEX_WORKFLOW_SID`.
+E.g. `TF_VAR_TWILIO_ACCOUNT_SID`.

 Once Terraform deploys the configuration, it will output the following variables:
 - `VOICE_IVR_FLOW`: the name of the Studio flow, used for the IVR (*Voice IVR Flow with Terraform*)